Mexican Street Corn Pasta Salad

 Instructions

-• In a small bowl, add the mayo, lime juice, lime zest, garlic, and salt.
-Mix well and set aside.
+• In a small bowl, add the mayonnaise, lime juice, lime zest, and salt.
+Mix well until smooth and set aside.

-• In a large bowl, add the charred corn, green onion, parsley and Cojita cheese.
-Add the sauce and mix to combine.
+• To the bowl with the corn, add the cooked pasta, green onion, parsley, and Cojita cheese.
+Add the dressing and toss to combine.

 Did you make this recipe?